Creating a List with mixed data types

 fruits_tuple = ("apple", "banana", "cherry")

-# Accessing Tuple Items
+# Tuple Unpacking

-Use lists for an ordered collection of items that may require modification during your program's execution.
-Opt for tuples when you need an ordered collection that should remain constant throughout the program’s lifecycle.
+Opt for tuples when you need an ordered collection that should remain constant throughout the program’s lifecycle, ensuring data integrity and slightly faster performance.

 Leveraging Generative AI to effectively implement lists and tuples requires precise, application-oriented prompts.
 Here are some tips to help you interact with AI more productively: